Recep Tayyip Erdoğan: Israel

 Erdoğan walks out of the session at the World Economic Forum in 2009, vows never to return.

 Erdoğan visited Israel on 1 May 2005, a gesture unusual for a leader of a Muslim majority country.
 During his trip, Erdoğan visited the Yad Vashem, Israel's official memorial to the victims of the Holocaust.
 The President of Israel Shimon Peres addressed the Turkish parliament during a visit in 2007, the first time an Israeli leader had addressed the legislature of a predominantly Muslim nation.

 Their relationship worsened at the 2009 World Economic Forum conference over Israel's actions during the Gaza War.
 Erdoğan was interrupted by the moderator while he was responding to Peres.
 Erdoğan stated: "Mister Peres, you are older than I am.
 Maybe you are feeling guilty and that is why you are raising your voice.
 When it comes to killing you know it too well.
 I remember how you killed the children on beaches..."
 Upon the moderator's reminder that they needed to adjourn for dinner, Erdoğan left the panel, accusing the moderator of giving Peres more time than all the other panelists combined.

 Tensions increased further following the Gaza flotilla raid in May 2010.
 Erdoğan strongly condemned the raid, describing it as "state terrorism", and demanded an Israeli apology.
 In February 2013, Erdoğan called Zionism a "crime against humanity", comparing it to Islamophobia, antisemitism, and fascism.
 He later retracted the statement, saying he had been misinterpreted.
-He said "everyone should know" that his comments were directed at "Israeli policies", especially as regards to "Gaza and the settlements".
+He said "everyone should know" that his comments were directed at "Israeli policies", especially as regards "Gaza and the settlements".
 Erdoğan's statements were criticized by UN Secretary-General Ban Ki-moon, among others.
 In August 2013, the Hürriyet reported that Erdoğan had claimed to have evidence of Israel's responsibility for the removal of Morsi from office in Egypt.
 The Israeli and Egyptian governments dismissed the suggestion.

 In response to the 2014 Gaza War, Erdoğan accused Israel of conducting "state terrorism" and a "genocide attempt" against the Palestinians.
 He also stated that "If Israel continues with this attitude, it will definitely be tried at international courts."